 Various factors should be considered in crop selection.
 This is a requisite that must be undertaken before actually starting a farming venture.
 Even without a predetermined location and site of a farm, the crop to be grown can be decided though based mainly on its marketability and profitability.

 However, there are many cases especially in countries with agriculture-based economy in which the farm lot is already available.
 It could have been acquired through inheritance, or by purchase, or otherwise transferred through other means.
 Whatsoever, crop and varietal selection is the first consideration in starting or developing the farm.
 Right decision in the selection of crop or crops to be grown, particularly perennial types, will ultimately convert into a successful farming venture.

-The biotic factor refers to living organisms including ruminant animals, insect and other pests, disease pathogens and weeds, as well as organisms having beneficial effects like civet cat population for the production of civet coffee and the abundance of pollinators.
+The biotic factors refer to living organisms including ruminant animals, insect and other pests, disease pathogens and weeds, as well as organisms having beneficial effects like civet cat population for the production of civet coffee and the abundance of pollinators.
 Where there is prevalence of a disease in a locality, susceptible crops may be excluded or a resistant variety may be selected.